jj15asmr/laravel-shipment-tracker-example/README.md

 It provides a single route *(there is no admin panel or the like)* to a full-page Livewire component where you are able to enter the tracking number of an item **and...**

 * View it's current status (Picked Up, In Transit, Dispatched, or Delivered) on a nice-looking progress bar.
-An item can also have the status of "In System" (meaning that the item isn't yet in the possesion of the courier service) which will show an alert instead.
+An item can also have the status of "In System" (meaning that the item isn't yet in the possession of the courier service) which will show an alert instead.

 * View the details of the sender and receiver as well as the item's details (ship date, shipment type, weight).